 A key premise of the ICA’s work is that interdisciplinary practice in South Africa, and live art in particular, help us to understand the complexity of our contemporary society – one that is chronologically 'post' apartheid, but that continues to grapple with material redress, land redistribution and systemic racism.

 ICA Director, Jay Pather, is a choreographer, curator and academic, and professor at the University of Cape Town.
 He was a Fulbright Scholar in Dance Theatre at New York University and since then his work has travelled widely, both locally and internationally.
 Recent productions include Qaphela Caesar, rite,Firebird, and Nadia Davids’s What Remains for which he was awarded the 2018 Fleur du Cap for Best Director.
-Recent publications include articles in Rogue Urbanism, Performing Cities, and Where Strangers Meet, and a book he co-edited, Acts ofTransgression: Contemporary Live Art in South Africa.
+Recent publications include articles in Rogue Urbanism, Performing Cities, and Where Strangers Meet, and a book which he co-edited with Catherine Boulle, Acts ofTransgression: Contemporary Live Art in South Africa.

 What we do